Stability of Weighted Norm Inequalities: Boundedness properties of the Riesz transforms

-where in the inequality we use that $\left( E_{\mathcal{S}(Q^{\ast} )}V\right) \left( E_{\mathcal{S}(Q^{\ast})}U\right) \leq1$ and $\Vert R_{2}\Vert_{L^{2}\rightarrow L^{2}}=1$.
+where in the inequality we use that $\left( E_{\mathcal{S}(Q^{\ast} )}V\right) \left( E_{\mathcal{S}(Q^{\ast})}U\right) \leq1$ and $\Vert R_{2}\Vert_{L^{2} \left ( \mathbb{R}^n \right )\rightarrow L^{2} \left ( \mathbb{R}^n \right )}=1$.

-Since $\tau\in(0,1)$, we obtain that the dual testing constant for $R_{2}$ on dyadic squares is bounded; similarly for the testing constant on dyadic squares.
+Since $\tau\in(0,1)$, we obtain that the dual testing constant for $R_{2}$ on dyadic cubes is bounded; similarly for the testing constant on dyadic cubes.

-Finally, to remove the restriction of dyadic from the $A_{2}$ and doubling conditions, one can modify the transplantation argument following \cite{NaVo}, as described in Appendix \ref{subsection trans}.
-However, complete proofs were not provided in \cite{NaVo} and we invite the reader to consult Appendix \ref{subsection trans} for missing details.
+Finally, to remove the restriction that $J$ and $K$ must be dyadic siblings from \eqref{eq:t-flat_weights}, one can modify the transplantation argument following \cite{NaVo}, as described in Appendix \ref{subsection trans}.
+However, complete proofs were not provided in \cite{NaVo} and we invite the reader to consult Appendix \ref{subsection trans} for missing details, namely Lemma \ref{lem:adjacent doubling}; see also \cite{Naz} and \cite{KaTr}.
+We also explicitly point out that this modification of transplantation will not affect any of the limiting arguments above involving taking $k_{t}$ sufficiently large for each $t$, and by Remark \ref{rmk:A2_transition}, the dyadic $A_2$ condition will be unaffected.

-Finally, by multiplying $v,u$ by an appropriate positive constant, we obtain the statements in the theorem with the required constants. \end{proof}
+Finally, by multiplying $v,u$ by an appropriate (small) positive constant, we obtain the statements in the theorem with the required constants. \end{proof}